apache/incubator-kie-drools/archetypes/kogito-quarkus-archetype/src/main/resources/archetype-resources/README.md

 Once successfully invoked you should see "Hello World" in the console of the running application.

+The generated application provides out of the box multiple samples of Kogito assets; you can reference the generated Swagger documentation and JUnit tests.

 # Developing

 Add your business assets resources (process definition, rules, decisions) into src/main/resources.